Montana-Carlozo/molecool/README.md

 A python package for analyzing and visualizing xyz files.
 This repository is currently under development.

+This code was developed at the University of ND
 ### Copyright

 Copyright (c) 2022, Montana Carlozo